HosseinFayyazi/pytorch-attention/README.md

 y = attn(x)
 print(y.shape)
 ```
+Double Attention, also known as A2-Nets (Augmented Attention Networks), is an advanced attention mechanism designed to enhance the ability of neural networks to capture and model long-range dependencies in data.
+Introduced by Xiaolong Wang, Ross Girshick, Abhinav Gupta, and Kaiming He in their 2018 paper "Non-local Neural Networks," Double Attention focuses on improving the efficiency and effectiveness of attention mechanisms, particularly in handling large-scale feature maps common in computer vision tasks.

+### How Double Attention Works

+Double Attention employs a two-step process to compute attention: **Gathering** and **Distributing**.
+This mechanism ensures that the network captures both spatial and channel-wise dependencies more effectively.

+1. **Gathering**:
+   - In the gathering step, feature information from all spatial locations is aggregated to form a compact representation.
+   - Given an input feature map \( X \in \mathbb{R}^{H \times W \times C} \), three different projections are applied to create key \( K \), query \( Q \), and value \( V \) feature maps.
+   - The attention map is computed by multiplying the query \( Q \) with the key \( K \):
+     \[
+     A = \text{softmax}(QK^T)
+     \]
+   - This results in an attention map \( A \in \mathbb{R}^{HW \times HW} \), capturing the relationships between all pairs of spatial locations.

+2. **Distributing**:
+   - In the distributing step, the aggregated information is distributed back to each spatial location to enhance the feature representation.
+   - The value feature map \( V \) is multiplied by the attention map \( A \):
+     \[
+     O = AV
+     \]
+   - The result \( O \in \mathbb{R}^{HW \times C} \) is then reshaped back to the original feature map dimensions \( \mathbb{R}^{H \times W \times C} \).

+3. **Combining with Input**:
+   - The final output is obtained by combining the attention-modulated feature map \( O \) with the original input feature map \( X \):
+     \[
+     Y = X + O
+     \]
+   - This residual connection ensures that the model retains the original features while incorporating the attention-enhanced information.

+### Benefits of Double Attention

+- **Capturing Long-Range Dependencies**: Double Attention is particularly effective at modeling long-range dependencies, which are crucial for tasks requiring a global understanding of the input data.
+- **Efficient Computation**: Despite its complexity, Double Attention is designed to be computationally efficient, making it suitable for high-resolution inputs common in vision tasks.
+- **Enhanced Representational Power**: By focusing on both spatial and channel-wise dependencies, Double Attention provides a richer feature representation, leading to improved performance on various tasks.

+### Applications

+Double Attention has been successfully applied in various domains, including:

+- **Image Classification**: Enhancing the performance of CNN architectures by capturing more comprehensive feature relationships.
+- **Object Detection and Segmentation**: Improving the ability to detect and segment objects by modeling the dependencies between different regions of the image.
+- **Video Understanding**: Capturing temporal dependencies in video data for tasks such as action recognition.

+### Summary

+Double Attention (A2-Nets) is an advanced attention mechanism that enhances neural networks' ability to model long-range dependencies by using a two-step process of gathering and distributing feature information.
+This mechanism is particularly useful in computer vision tasks, where it helps to capture complex relationships within the data efficiently and effectively.
+By integrating Double Attention into existing architectures, significant performance improvements can be achieved across various applications.

 ### 5. Style Attention
 * #### Srm : A style-based recalibration module for convolutional neural networks (ICCV 2019)  [pdf](https://arxiv.org/pdf/1903.10829)